 Here we have a list of top 10 badass Aliens from the Alien vs. Predator series.
 Included are Aliens from the movies, games and graphic novels.
 They are the "regular troopers" who stood out from their hive members.
 The badassery is ranked by their individual intelligence, their amount of kills, the toughness of their foes and the possibility of their survival in the end.

 The Predalien was a vicious Alien birthed from a Predator onboard a Predator ship.
 He was actually the first and only Predalien seen in the movies and he is actually featured in both of them.
-Killing a Predator with his birth, killing several Predators on the ship and finally fighting the Wolf Predator to a stalemate in the end of the movie gives him extra points for badassery.
+Killing 2 Predators on the spaceship and finally fighting the Wolf Predator to a stalemate in the end of the movie gives him extra points for badassery.
 He also killed several humans and infected some pregnant ladies with Aliens (no badassery in that).
 He died in the nuclear explosion when a nuke was dropped on the Gunnison town.
 This individual Predalien was included in the Aliens vs. Predator: Requiem movie, released in 2007.
+If you cannot see anything in the picture, it is because this is the darkest movie ever made.

 The Grid Alien started out as a regular Alien who birthed from one of the exploration crew from Weyland's mission to the Antartica Pyramid.
 He killed the first Predator in a sneak attack with his tail and fought and killed another one in a long fight.
 He was scarred with the Predator Netgun which gave his nickname "Grid Alien".
 He did not directly kill any humans but killing 2 Predators is not an easy feat.
 There is actually a hinted deleted scene of him surviving the temple explosion and getting to the surface.
 His final fate is unknown.
 He was included in the Alien vs. Predator movie released in 2004.